braindotai/Fake-Anime-using-DCGAN-Pytorch/README.md

     - Random Horizontal flip

 2. Preprocessing:
+    - Resize to 136x136
     - Center Crop for 128x128
-    - Normalzing for range -1 to 1
+    - Normalizing for range -1 to 1

 ## __Models__